davidallendj/gdpm/README.md

 ### Installing, Removing, Updating, and Listing

 Packages can be installed using the `install` command with a list of package names or by providing a one-package-name-per-line file using the `-f/--file` option.
 The `-f/--file` option is compatible with the package list using the `export` command.
+(Note: You might have to run a `gdpm fetch` to update the local cache database to install assets.)

 Installation behavior can be adjusted using other flags like `--sync=disable`, `--cache=disable`, `-y/--skip-prompt`, or `--clean`.
 Use the `-j/--jobs` flag to download multiple packages in parallel.